Order book: Multi-specialist book

 he can cross orders that are not only in terms of bid and offer for a given traded item, but bids and offer can be expressed as a linear function of other traded items.

+Visual representation

+The advent of retail trading software in the early 2000s enabled more complex charting options for what was previously numerical data.

 Other uses

 An order book might also refer to a business's list of open, unshipped, customer orders, normally time-phased and valued at actual individual order prices, that may include margin and profitability analysis.

+The basic principle of the order book as used in financial securities, when used to gauge supply and demand, can also apply to the trade of other goods (for example e-commerce).